sixteenmillimeter/SoundtrackOptical/README.md

 Supports mono audio only (at the moment, feel free to contribute).

-Draws various kids of 16mm soundtracks.
+Draws various kinds of 16mm soundtracks.
 [Read about them here.](http://www.paulivester.com/films/filmstock/guide.htm).

 * unilateral
 * *dual unilateral (in progress!)*